 Now I could move on and get the boot system working properly.

 Windows install finally

-With the Supervisor Password gone and the laptop back together and the boot order sorted in bios and my memory stick now working as a boot device i was able to start the windows 10 install
+With the supervisor password gone and the laptop back together and the boot order sorted in bios.
+My memory stick now working as a boot device I was able to start the windows 10 install

-I already knew that but despite my attempts to turn it on it did not work but windows did manage to turn it on and then it was plain sailing.
+I already knew that but despite my attempts to turn it on it did not work.
+Thankfully Windows managed to turn it on and then it was plain sailing.